pavlobaron/TweeFT/README.md

 use multiple accounts on both ends, sender and receiver.
 And it's a nice experiment :)

 The sender and the receiver accounts must be friends and thus be able to send each other direct messages.
-Furthermore, one needs those "worker" accounts which will participate in file transfer.
+Furthermore, one needs some "worker" accounts which will participate in file transfer.
+These worker accounts shouldn't protect their tweets since TweeFT directyl and automatically creates friendships without any "third" media like email.

-In the handshake phase, the sender tells the receiver that it wants to send a file with a given name.
-The receiver tells the sender a unique key to use for the transfer as well as the number of his worker accounts.
-The sender, in a loop, sends to the receiver all names of its worker accounts.
-The receiver, in a loop, sends from his own worker accounts friendship requests to the sender's worker accounts.
-The sender all these requests or ignores them if the friendships are already established.
-The sender knows the overall number of firendship requests he has to confirm, so he waits until they all are done.
-Then, the handshake is done.
+In the handshake phase, the sender tells the receiver that it wants to send a file with a given name and a unique key it uses for transfer.
+The receiver tells the sender a unique key it uses for the transfer.
+Then, in several DMs. the receiver tells the sender the names of all his worker accounts.
+The sender creates friendships from all his worker accounts with all worker accounts of the receiver.
+Then, the sender, in several DMs, sends to the receiver all names of its worker accounts.
+The receiver creates friendships from his own worker accounts with all sender's worker accounts.
+Of course, if friendships on both ends are already existing, they will not be touched anyhow.
+After all that, the handshake is done.
 We are ready to transfer the file.

 In the transfer phase, the sender cuts up the file into a reasonable number of chunks.
 This is done based upon the nuber of worker accounts (sender and receiver), Twitter limits (140